-On-going litigation
+• On-going litigation

-The legal claims lodged against Recylex SA by former employees of Metaleurop Nord SAS on the one hand and by the liquidators of Metaleurop Nord SAS on the other hand are still on-going.
+The legal claims lodged against Recylex SA by former employees of Metaleurop Nord S.A.S. on the one hand and by the liquidators of Metaleurop Nord S.A.S. on the other hand are still on-going.

-Former employees of Metaleurop Nord SAS:

-1. On June 27, 2008, the Industry section of the Lens labour tribunal considered that the Company was co-employer of 493 former non-managerial staff of Metaleurop Nord SAS and awarded each plaintiff damages of €30,000 plus €300 in costs, representing a total of €14.9 million.
+- Former employees of Metaleurop Nord S.A.S. : - (i) On 27 June 2008, the Industry section of the Lens labour tribunal considered that the Company was co-employer of 493 former non-managerial staff of Metaleurop Nord SAS and awarded each plaintiff damages of €30,000 plus €300 in costs, representing a total of €14.9 million.
 It also decided that these amounts should be incorporated into the liabilities of the Company's continuation plan, paid off in instalments.
 The Company has appealed these decisions, thus suspending execution.
-The next hearing before the Douai Appeal Court is due to take place on June 26, 2009.
+The next hearing before the Douai Appeal Court is due to take place on 26 June 2009. - (ii) On 30 September 2008, the Management section of the Lens labour tribunal could not to reach a decision on the claims from 91 former managerial staff of Metaleurop Nord SAS for damages of

-2. On September 30, 2008, the Management section of the Lens labour tribunal could not reach a decision on the claims from 91 former managerial staff of Metaleurop Nord SAS for damages of €30,000 plus €300 in costs, representing a total of €2.8 million.
-The cases shall be heard again on May 20, 2009 by the Management section of the Lens labour tribunal under the presidency of a judge from Lens District Court.
+€30,000 plus €300 in costs, representing a total of €2.8 million.
+The cases shall be heard again on 20 May 2009 by the Management section of the Lens labour tribunal under the presidency of a judge from Lens District Court.